KinRap/GenerativeAIForTechWriters/Docs/ChatGPT.md

 ![ChatGPT Plans](../Images/ChatGPTPlan.png)

 1.	**Free Plan**:
--	Provides fundamental writing assistance, access to GPT-3.5 and limited access to ChatGPT-4o, and some additional functionalities.
+-	Provides fundamental writing assistance, access to ChatGPT-3.5 and limited access to ChatGPT-4o, and some additional functionalities.
 Recommended for those needing assistance with basic writing tasks.
 2.	**Plus Plan**:
 -	Available at $20 per month.
 Offers more specific benefits, including early access to new features, broader access to GPT models, advanced data analysis, and DALL-E image generation.
 Recommended for users seeking an enhanced writing experience.
 3.	**Team Plan**:
--	Priced at $25 per user per month.
+- Priced at $25 per person per month.
 Applies to individuals with monthly wages of up to $300.
 Includes all features available in the Plus plan, along with increased usage allowances, collaborative workspace, and administrative functionalities.
 Designed to enhance professionalism and communication effectiveness for teams and organizations.